mrarejimmyz/Fun_Bot/README.md

-# Pump.fun Trading Bot
+# fun Trading Bot

-A high-performance trading bot for the pump.fun platform on Solana blockchain, designed to monitor for new token launches, analyze trading opportunities, and execute trades with robust risk management.
+A high-performance trading bot for the fun platform on Solana blockchain, designed to monitor for new token launches, analyze trading opportunities, and execute trades with robust risk management.

 ## Features

-- **Market Monitoring**: Automatically detects new token launches on pump.fun
+- **Market Monitoring**: Automatically detects new token launches on fun
 - **Trading Strategy**: Implements sophisticated algorithms for token selection and timing
 - **Risk Management**: Protects your capital with stop-loss, take-profit, and diversification rules
 - **Performance Tracking**: Records and analyzes trading history and performance metrics